defenseunicorns/pepr/website/content/en/docs/customresources.md

 ## Using new types

-The generated types can be imported into Pepr, _there is no additional logic added for this to work_.
+The generated types can be imported into Pepr directly, _there is no additional logic needed to make them to work_.

 ```typescript
 import { Capability, K8s, Log, a, kind } from "pepr";